ils94/SkyrimMacros/README.md

 # SkyrimMacros
-Simple Python program featuring macros for use in Skyrim.
+Simple Python program featuring macros for Skyrim.

 # How to use